MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/blender.md

 ms.reviewer: v-brycho
 ---

-# Tutorial 1: Use Blender to prepare 3D models for use in Microsoft Dynamics 365 Mixed Reality applications
+# Use Blender to prepare 3D models for use in Microsoft Dynamics 365 Mixed Reality applications

 This tutorial provides step-by-step instructions that show you how to: